-Changes in fair value of unpriced inventory attributable to change in copper and aluminium prices.
+Changes in fair value of unpriced inventory / unrecognised firm commitment attributable to change in copper and aluminium prices.

 Hedging instrument:

 Changes in fair value of the embedded derivative of copper and aluminium trade payables and sell future contracts, as described above.